jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_connect.md

 {% endfor %}
 </ul>

-### Tags

-Tags are a free form organizational tool that may be optionally applied to Spotlight connections.
+Connection **Tags** are optional.
+Connection Tags are a free form organizational tool that may be applied to Spotlight connections.
 Tag names represent a project, geographic region or other indicator of interest to you and your organization.
 Multiple tags can be assigned to one connection.

-## Discover
+## Discover Connections

-The Connection Discovery Wizard is used to locate resources on the network and add those reseources as Spotlight connections.
+The Connection Discovery Wizard is used to locate resources on the network and add those resources as Spotlight connections.
 The Connection Discovery Wizard can be used to locate SQL Server instances or Windows Servers.

 From the Spotlight Client